THE

 Sandhill History

-Formed in 1984, the club has trained dozens of glider pilots, ranging in age from 14 to over 70.
+Formed in 1984, the club has trained hundreds of glider pilots, ranging in age from 14 to over 70.
 Many of these pilots have gone on to enjoy cross-country flying in gliders, and several have competed in soaring contests at the regional and national level.
+Numerous youth members (Juniors) have also gone on to attend the Air Force Academy and or obtained their ATP rating and made Captain working for Regional and Major Airlines.